annafleming/flask-analytics/README.md

 - Stop the container using `docker stop flask-analytics-app`
 - Restart the server with `docker start flask-analytics-app`
 - You can log in to the server using `docker exec -it flask-analytics-app bash`
+- To run unit tests login to the server and run `nosetests`